mnms/docs/docs/prerequisite.md

 - Set Spark configuration(spark-default.conf.template)
     - To optimize resource and performance, user also need to modify some features with [Spark Configuration](https://spark.apache.org/docs/2.3.0/configuration.html)

+!!!
+Tip
+    To launch Spark application on YARN, start YARN with running 'start-dfs.sh' and 'start-yarn.sh' in order.

 # 3. Start LightningDB

 LightningDB provides FBCTL that is introduced in [Installation](install-fbctl.md).
 With FBCTL, you can deploy and use LightningDB.

 LightningDB supports Zeppelin to provide convenience of ingestion and querying data of LightningDB.
 About Zeppelin, [Try out with Zeppelin](try-with-zeppelin.md) page provides some guides.

+!!!
+Tip
+    To use Web UI of HDFS, YARN, Spark and Zeppelin, you should add the following ports to 'Edit inbound rules' of 'Security groups' in EC2 Instance.

+    - HDFS: 50070
+    - YARN: 8088
+    - Spark: 4040
+    - Zeppelin: 8080